why Corebridge Financial Inc. [CRBG] is a Good Choice for Investors After New Price Target of $25.31

 Sponsored

+AIG, as the selling stockholder, has offered 35 million existing shares of common stock (out of approximately 630 million total shares of common stock outstanding) of Corebridge, corresponding to approximately $718 million of gross proceeds.
+AIG has also granted a 30-day option to the underwriter to purchase up to an additional 5.25 million shares.
+AIG will remain a majority shareholder of Corebridge Financial upon completion of this offering.
+All of the net proceeds from the offering will go to AIG.

+Corebridge Financial Inc. stock has also loss -1.64% of its value over the past 7 days.
+However, CRBG stock has inclined by 20.05% in the 3 months of the year.
+Over the past six months meanwhile, it has gained 24.51% and gained 12.09% year-on date.

-Compared to the average trading volume of 2.97M shares, CRBG reached a trading volume of 3913773 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for CRBG stock reached $13.23 billion, with 645.00 million shares outstanding and 210.38 million shares in the current float.
+Compared to the average trading volume of 3.10M shares, CRBG reached a trading volume of 15707896 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CRBG shares is $25.31 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CRBG stock is a recommendation set at 1.57.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.